2mol/juricho.me/content/posts/online-hackathon.md

 This is where I want to mention a change for 2021 that I'm a bit prouf of.
 See, here's the thing:

 - We still don't need money.
 - But having companies as part of your event is **really great**.
-It shows people that there are Haskell jobs out there, it lets participants ask questions of companies, it lets companies recruit extremely smart people, and it helps us be an active and interconnected community.
+It exposes people to Haskell jobs, it lets participants ask questions of companies, it lets companies recruit extremely smart people, and it helps us be an active and interconnected community.

 So this year, we decided to have companies on board as partners instead of sponsors.
-Basically it means that they participate in the event, each in their own way.
+Basically it means that instead of giving us money, they participate in the event, each in their own way.
 Some companies will hold Q&As and present a little bit about their industry, others will show off some cool technical thing, and others are gracious enough to hold tutorials and workshops.

 And because there is no money involved, I feel a little bit less nervous about standardising company participation to give everybody exactly the same exposure and attention.